Budibase/website/content/blog/data/spreadsheet-vs-database.md

 Spreadsheets empower users to do all of this, effectively on one level.
 As we’ll see later though, this can come at the expense of functionality, integrability, and customization.

+Check out our in-depth guide to [using a form to enter Google Sheets data.](/blog/data/using-a-form-to-enter-google-sheets-data/)

 ### Hybrid solutions and other data storage tools

 Nowadays, some tools fall somewhere between spreadsheets and traditional databases.
 For the most part, these retain the core functionality of normal databases but have an extra UI layer over the top, to make them more user-friendly.